WayneDavenport/Migrant-Buddies-Back-end/README.md

 # Migrant-Buddies
 Group Project
-Registration is a front end react component

 Getting Started
 Before using the API, make sure you have the following prerequisites installed:

 Node.js
 npm (Node Package Manager)
 MongoDB

-API Endpoints

 These are the packages currently required for the project: